Doctoral Internship in Health Service Psychology

 Policy Regarding Academic Programs Requesting Additional Evaluation Materials or Contracts

 The Doctoral Internship in Health Service Psychology at Counseling & Psychological Services is accredited by the Commission on Accreditation of the American Psychological Association.
 Counseling & Psychological Services is accredited by the International Association of Counseling Services (IACS).
-For any questions related to this programs accreditation status, the APA Office of Program Consultation and Accreditation can by reached at:
+For any questions related to this program’s accreditation status, the APA Office of Program Consultation and Accreditation can be reached at:

 Office of Program Consultation and Accreditation